Back to Blog

 5. Team Location Within India

-Developer hourly rates vary significantly across Indian cities.
-Tier-1 cities like Bangalore, Mumbai, and Delhi-NCR command premium rates due to higher living costs and competition for talent.
-Tier-2 cities like Hyderabad, Pune, Chennai, and Ahmedabad offer a sweet spot of talent and value.
-Tier-3 cities like Jaipur, Indore, Kochi, and Coimbatore provide the lowest rates but may have a smaller talent pool for cutting-edge technologies.
+Developer hourly rates vary a lot across Indian cities.
+Tier-1 cities like Bangalore, Mumbai, and Delhi-NCR charge premium rates due to higher living costs and competition for talent.
+Tier-2 cities like Hyderabad, Pune, Chennai, and Ahmedabad offer a good balance of talent and value.
+Tier-3 cities like Jaipur, Indore, Kochi, and Coimbatore have the lowest rates, but a smaller pool of talent for cutting-edge technologies.

 Hourly rate ranges in India (2026):